Randomized block design examples

 Randomized Block Design

 Using Technology.
 A fast food franchise is test marketing 3 new menu items.
-In this example the experiment has four blocks (outer rectangles) each having a single individual receiving each of the .
+To find out if they have the same popularity, 6 franchisee restaurants are randomly chosen for participation in the .
 The resulting randomized allocation might look like Figure 11.We want to test g treatments.

 Randomized Block Design in Statistics